 Montagu Wines.
 Founder and winemaker Weston Eidson is a graduate of Texas Christian University in Fort Worth and Chicago-Kent College of Law where he earned his law degree followed by time overseas studying international relations at the University of Warwick in England where he graduated with a Master of Arts degree.
 Ten years ago, the concept of making wine in Napa Valley was probably the furthest idea from his mind.
 But during a visit with friends to Napa, Weston was introduced to winemaker Jason Moore, a long time Napa Valley based consulting winemaker originally from Texas who has operated his own wine label, Modus Operandi since 2004.
 After hanging out with Jason for a bit, Jason asked Weston if he would be interested in helping him with harvest in 2012.
 Taking the steps towards what would eventually be a markedly different career path compared to law, Weston decided to accept Jason’s offer.

-Some people quickly discover that all the necessary details, nuances and long house of harvest are not for them; Weston was not one of these people.
+Some people quickly discover that all the necessary details, nuances and long hours of harvest are not for them; Weston was not one of these people.
 Intrigued by the challenges of his first harvest he was quickly offered an opportunity to purchase grapes; the advantages of a ‘big’ vintage certainly helped with timing.
-The Bagcigalupi Vineyard in neighboring Sonoma County is famous because Chateau Montelena in part sourced some of their Chardonnay from this site to create their award winning 1973 Chardonnay in the ‘Judgment of Paris’ tasting in 1976.
+The Bacigalupi Vineyard in neighboring Sonoma County is famous because Chateau Montelena in part sourced some of their Chardonnay from this site to create their award winning 1973 Chardonnay in the ‘Judgment of Paris’ tasting in 1976.
 Weston recalls Charles and Helen Bacigalupi toured him around during his first visit to the property, and Charles (now deceased) showed up carrying a shotgun across his lap.

 Through Jason’s contacts, Weston was offered some fruit from this coveted vineyard.
 Later, also through Jason’s connections, winemaker Steve Matthiasson mentioned one of his clients decided not to purchase fruit from Steve’s Linda Vista Vineyard in the Oak Knoll District.
 Taking advantage of great timing, Weston soon purchased grapes from both vineyards.
 Jason was under the impression Weston was going to start small (especially since this was his first harvest), perhaps with 1/2 ton of fruit but ultimately Weston acquired 6 tons of grapes for his first vintage (approximately 360 cases).